top of page

 Are affidavits used in court?

-Yes.
-Affidavits are commonly submitted as evidence.
+Yes, they are commonly used as evidence.

 Comments